VictorCAZAUX/skillcraft-python-project/README.md

 ## Running the API

+The API works for python 2.6 to 3.0 included.
-To run the API once you've downloaded the project,
+To run the API once you've downloaded the project, type in cmd

 ```
 $ pip install -r requirements.txt